Languages of Belize & Do I Need to Speak Spanish To Visit/Live In Belize?

 The Languages of Belize

 When it comes to the languages of Belize as well as the cultures, our country is an anomaly in Central America.
 Tiny Belize’s official language is English.
-English speakers surrounded by much large Spanish-speaking countries.
+English speakers, a former British colony called British Honduras and still part of the British commonwealth, surrounded by many larger Spanish-speaking countries.

 Note: We are not the smallest…at least when it comes to size.
 El Salvador is about 91% of the land size of Belize but…while Belize has a population of less than 400,000, El Salvador has more than 6 million people!
 6.45 million Spanish speakers.

-One of the most interesting facts about Belize, to me, is that though the official language of the country is English – hardly anyone speaks English when at home with their families.
+One of the most interesting facts about Belize, to me, is that though the official language of the country is English – relatively few converse in English when at home with their families.

 Depending on the part of the country you are in…and not just district but town by town or even village by village – you might hear very different languages.